 In 1997, a startling 23% of low-income children in American had no health insurance coverage.
 President Bill Clinton signed into law the Balanced Budget Act of 1997, which authorized CHIP to provide an insurance coverage option for US children in low-income households.
 Today 6,694,690 individuals receive insurance through CHIP.

-If your family makes too much money to qualify for Medicaid and you cannot afford insurance, CHIP may be a low-cost insurance option for children and pregnant women.
+If your family makes too much money to qualify for Medicaid and you cannot afford insurance, the CHIP program may be a low-cost insurance option for children and pregnant women.
 Citizenship is not a requirement for the program, and you can apply any time – even outside of open enrollment.